krishnaveniammi/OptiPrice-/README.md

 ## Contact

-For questions or support, please contact [Your Name] at [Your Email].
+For questions or support, please contact krishnaveni ammisetti at krishnaveniammisetti@gmail.com.